visgraf/vfx/README.md

 4) Follow the instructions in the first test tutorial ([first_test.pdf](first_test.pdf)):

-5) After following the first test tutorial, read the documentation in the README files inside the directories: ./matchcmove and ./s3d-ptrace.
+5) After following the first test tutorial, read the documentation in the README files inside the directories: ./matchcmove and ./s3d-ptrace and install them considering the desired rendering quality that you want, as you learn in the first test tutorial.
-   To learning how to install and use the system, you will need the book for better compreension, but we are working on a complete user tutorial explaining how to combine all the availabe scripts of the software to produce a complete visual effect.
+   To understand how to use the system, you will need the book for better compreension, but we are working on a complete user tutorial explaining how to combine all the scripts of the software to produce a complete visual effect.

   - We highly recommend trying the s3d-ptrace demos first.